HMD Global: 2017-2023

 In late August 2018, HMD acquired PureView branding, the imaging technology brand which had previously been implemented on high-end Nokia/Lumia smartphones since the Nokia 808 PureView in 2012.

 In November 2019, HMD announced Nokia C1, the Android Go smartphone.

 On 19 March 2020, HMD held an online event and announced Nokia 8.3 5G, the first ever Nokia-branded 5G smartphone, and the "world's first truly global 5G device".
 Other products announced the same day were Nokia 5.3, Nokia 1.3, and revival of Nokia 5310 XpressMusic.
 HMD also introduced HMD Connect, which is a global roaming data SIM card, with associated plans.
 Nokia 6.2 and Nokia 7.2 get exclusive 007-branded Kevlar cases in conjunction to the HMD marketing campaign with James Bond movie No Time to Die.

-HMD are currently implementing new systems utilizing Artificial Intelligence.

 In July 2020, HMD acquired Valona Labs, a mobile software cybersecurity company.